For the complete documentation index, see llms.txt. Markdown versions of documentation pages are available by appending .md to the page URL.

 codex://pets/install?name=<pet-name>&imageUrl=<https-image-url>The pet install flow.

-Use these links when you need to open an existing local task or start a new one.
+Use these links when you need to open an existing local chat or start a new one.

 Deep linkOpens

-codex://threads/<thread-id>A local task. <thread-id> is its technical thread ID.
+codex://threads/<thread-id>A local chat. <thread-id> is its technical thread ID.

-codex://threads/new?<query>A new local task with optional query parameters.
+codex://threads/new?<query>A new local chat with optional query parameters.

-codex://new?<query>A new local task.
+codex://new?<query>A new local chat.
 Include at least one of prompt, path, or originUrl; otherwise the link does nothing.

 For codex://threads/new or codex://new, add any of these query parameters as needed; you can combine them in the same URL.